codingdavinci/codingdavinci.de/news/_posts/2017-08-23-save-the-date.md

 <strong>2nd December | Award ceremony | Jüdisches Museum Berlin (JMB)</strong><br/>
 At the end of the sprint we’ll invite all teams to present their projects before a public audience and panel of judges at our final award ceremony.
 We’ll celebrate all the projects and award prizes for different categories.

 If you’re interested to take part in this year’s Coding da VInci - great!
 If you’d like to learn more about the project – how the event works, which new datasets we can look forward to this year, hear from participants of previous editions about their experience – come along to our information event, 21st September.
 Participant registration will open on 25th September.
 Sign up to our mailing list for a registration reminder in your inbox.

-Please be aware, Coding da Vinci events will be held primarily in German, including moderation and dataset presentations.
-However, English-speaking participants are very welcome and we are happy to hear pitches and presentations in English where appropriate.
+<strong>Please be aware, Coding da Vinci events will be held primarily in German, including moderation and dataset presentations.
+However, English-speaking participants are very welcome and we are happy to hear pitches and presentations in English where appropriate.</strong>